 Well, you shouldn't have "nudged" them before the RSVP deadline ("nudged" does also imply you were trying to get their RSVP, so don't try to say you just wanted to make sure they got the invite, because you were clearly trying to find out whether they were coming).

 You need to be prepared to call any guest from whom you have not received an RSVP after the deadline to get their answer.
 Pick up the phone and say "Hi cousin, I noticed that we did not receive an RSVP from you for our wedding; will you be able to attend?"
-If they still don't know, you tell them that you need a response by X date (shit, give them another week), or else you will assume they cannot make it.
+If they still don't know, you tell them that you need a response by X date (shit, give them another week), or else you will mark them as a "no."

 The bolded is definitely not ok.
 If someone comes back late with a "yes" RSVP, be a gracious host and figure out how to accommodate them.
 Most caterers don't need final numbers until about a week before the event, and even if you get an RSVP slightly later, most can accommodate a couple extra people.